ECE-613-MAD-team/Xinyu_code/README.md

            |
           a2

--initial image generate by sgan4 network.(paper:Texture Synthesis with Spatial Generative Adversarial Networks)
+### initial image generate by sgan4 network.(paper: Texture Synthesis with Spatial Generative Adversarial Networks)

 b1 - b5 similiar to a1 - a5 but using a different initial image which is b3.jpg.